MoonFlowww/Thot/docs/sub/saveload/README.md

   buffers.

-Invoke `Model::save(path)` after building your network; Thot ensures the target folder exists and overwrites previous exports atomically.
+Invoke `Model::save(path)` after building your network; Thot ensures the target folder exists and will prompt before overwriting when the directory already exists.
+Confirming the prompt causes the existing files to be rewritten in place—Thot does not create temporary files or offer atomic guarantees for the update.
 During `Model::load`:

 1. `architecture.json` is parsed and replayed by calling `Model::add()` for each recorded module, preserving insertion order and human-readable names.